JustWhit3/PyXSec/README.md

 python PyXSec.py --config="config.xml" --output="output.root"
 ```

-:Warning: This usage is still not supported, but this should be the final form of the framework signature.
+:warning: This usage is still not supported, but this should be the final form of the framework signature.

 ## Credits